I'm A Supermodel & These Are The Secrets I Swear By For Eating Healthier

 Quick anecdote: My fiancé, Kevin Love, and I are pretty tall, and we both have been from very young ages.
 In our respective families, we were both growing so fast that we wanted to eat as quickly as possible at the dinner table—it was like a survival mechanism kicked in, where we felt like we had to gobble up more food than our siblings.

 Today, we try to counter that survival mechanism in our household by eating slower and more mindfully.
-Not only does slowing down support digestion and help me become more in tune with my body's natural hunger cues, but it also allows me to truly savor a meal—and this has a profound impact on my mental well-being.
+Not only does slowing down support digestion and help me become more in tune with my body's natural hunger cues1, but it also allows me to truly savor a meal—and this has a profound impact on my mental well-being.

-In fact, eating more mindfully has been tied to relieving everyday stress: "When you do eat, even if it's for just two minutes, be mindful about what you're eating," says Long.
+In fact, eating more mindfully has been tied to relieving everyday stress2: "When you do eat, even if it's for just two minutes, be mindful about what you're eating," says Long.
 "Be present as you feel and digest it—those are two things that diet can do to really impact your stress levels."
 Even if you take just five minutes to savor your food while you eat—that's enough of a lunch break.
 Says Long, "I eat lunch with my son now that I'm working from home, and it just forces me to take a moment and take a breath."
 Simply be present with your food—chances are you'll enjoy it more.

 With a few convenient hacks, healthy eating can become a habit you'll stick to, even on your busiest days.
 Again, find my full conversation with Long below, and stay tuned for more intel on our next Expert Insights episode.